- Current students

-In this programme, you’ll learn about common physical and intellectual disabilities in Aotearoa New Zealand.
+In this programme, you’ll learn about common physical and intellectual disabilities in Aotearoa.
 You’ll use models such as the Social Model of Disability and Te Whare Tapa Wha to understand the needs of people with disabilities, the barriers they face in society, and how you can help them overcome these to achieve success.

 You’ll also discover and unpack the history of colonisation within te ao Māori and Pacifica contexts, and how this contributes to the barriers faced by people with disabilities today.
 You’ll then learn the skills required to start reducing these barriers.

 You’ll also gain a good understanding of national community facilitation structures, funding models, and the roles and responsibilities of community organisations and facilitators within Aotearoa.